 Raja joined Watsi on December 23rd, 2014.
-Six years ago, Raja joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Raja's most recent donation supported U Tin, a 36-year-old man from Burma, to fund hernia surgery.
+Seven years ago, Raja joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Raja's most recent donation supported Negash, a 5-year-old boy from Ethiopia, to fund hypospadias repair.

 U Tin is a 36-year-old man, living with his mother on the western coast of Burma.
 U Tin’s mother is retired and helps with household chores.
 U Tin works in a photo studio, printing photos and wedding invitations.
 Through this, his monthly income is just enough to pay for their basic living expenses.
 One year ago, U Tin started to experience pain in his lower left abdomen.
 Thinking that the pain would go away, U Tin relied on traditional medicine and pain medication.
 In February, the pain increased, but U Tin could not afford to seek treatment at a hospital.
 Instead, he purchased more pain medication from a pharmacy, which helped ease his discomfort somewhat.
 However in April, the pain became so severe that he could no longer work.
 He borrowed money from his friend, and went to a hospital.
 The doctor examined him, and diagnosed him with an inguinal hernia.
 When the doctor told him the surgery would cost 1,200,000 kyat (approx. $1,200 USD), U Tin told the doctor he could not afford to pay such a sum, and he returned home still feeling unwell.
 A few days later, U Tin told his neighbour about his problem, and she suggested that he seek treatment at Mawlamyine Christian Leprosy Hospital (MCLH), where care is more affordable.
 He followed his neighbour’s advice, and went to MCLH, where the doctor confirmed his diagnosis and the need for surgery.
 When U Tin explained that he could not afford to pay for the surgery, the doctor referred him to our medical partner, Burma Children Medical Fund, for assistance in accessing the treatment he needs.
 Currently, U Tin is experiencing severe pain, and he cannot sit or stand for any length of time.
 Fortunately, he is now scheduled for surgery on May 24th, and Burma Children Medical Fund is requesting $807 to cover the cost of U Tin's hernia repair treatment.
 U Tin said: “I would like to recover.
 I am worried that I will not be able to work and take care of my mother.
 When I recover, I will go continue to work [at the shop] and pay back the money I borrowed from my friends.”